 I don’t know about you, but selling nothing sure seems like breaking the rules to me.

 This strategy wouldn’t work for most companies, but it worked for Cards Against Humanity.
-The company knew their audience would appreciate their sense of humor, and, more than just appreciating it, they’d pay for it.
+The company knew their audience would pay attention, appreciate their sense of humor, and, pay for it.

-I’m not saying it’s a good idea to sell nothing.
-I’m saying it’s good to remember it’s okay to employ some ridiculous stunts if you trust your audience will get it.
+Takeaway: While it may not be a good idea to sell nothing, remember it’s okay to employ some stunts if you trust your audience will get it.
 Who knows?
 You may profit in the process.

 In 2015, Blue Apron reached out to popular food bloggers like Naomi of Love Taza and Anne of Fannetastic Food, as well as social media influencers, and asked these industry leaders to explain in-depth what Blue Apron was.
 This is generally an effective strategy, as food bloggers and social media influencers have already gained the trust of their audience.

 Blue Apron then took it a step further, sponsoring their content on podcasts like Gimlet Media and The No Sleep Podcast.
-The company recognized podcasts as a worthwhile investment: almost 50 million people ages 13 and up listen to podcasts, but more than a third of the top 100 iTunes podcasts have no ads at all.
-With plenty of supply and little demand, Blue Apron’s sponsored content could stand out from the rest.
+The company recognized podcasts as a worthwhile investment.
+Almost 50 million people ages 13 and up listen to podcasts, but more than one-third of the top 100 iTunes podcasts have no ads at all.
+With plenty of supply and little demand, Blue Apron’s sponsored content stood out from the rest.

-Blue Apron separated themselves from the competition by using industry influencers to reach an engaged audience, and promoting their content on appropriate (and less-crowded) platforms like podcasts.
+Takeaway: Blue Apron separated itself from the competition by using industry influencers to reach already-engaged audiences and promoting its content on appropriate (and less-crowded) platforms like podcasts.